backdrop-contrib/image_effects/image_effects_text/README.txt

 Text position
 -------------
 The text position defines the point in the image where you want to place (align) your text.
-It starts at the top left corner of the image with postion 0,0 and the positive directions are to the right and down.
+It starts at the top left corner of the image with position 0,0 and the positive directions are to the right and down.

 The definition of the vertical position differs per toolkit.
 For GD it is the